Updated: October 2022

 There are a few Vitaclay products on the market and this company has always prided itself on it’s lead and chemical free products.
 Some online independent tests recently claimed that they were not lead free, a allegation refuted by Vitaclay.
 The independent testers never provided any details on their test methods, calibrations or test conditions.
 Therefore it is impossible for them to be verified.
 You can read Vitaclay’s comments on the tests here.

 We found the Vitaclay range to be fantastic at slow cooking.
 The products have some excellent features and the food tasted great.

 Therefore we leave it up to you to decide whether you wish to go for one of their products or not.
 Keeping in mind that no official tests have been done or at least there have been no official reports of problems with this product.

-There really isn’t much information out there on ceramic slow cookers in the market at the moment.
+There really isn’t much information out there on ceramic and lead free slow cookers in the market at the moment.
 While it is likely that most are safe, some of them may not be.
 The only way to ensure that we are cooking without contamination is to avoid ceramics altogether.
-That leaves our choices pretty thin on the ground however the 3 options above are all great choices.
-Which one you go for may depend on your budget.
-The 360 stainless steel slow cooker at number 1 is pretty amazing but it is pricey.
-The Chefman comes at the other end of the price range but it still comes with the toxic free cooking we are looking for.
+That leaves our choices pretty thin on the ground and currently only one product meets the standards we set for this article.

 Let us know which one you went for and what you think of it.
-Also let us know if you know of another ceramic free slow cooker and we will update this article.
+Also let us know if you know of another ceramic free slow cooker and we will update this article again.